 Road Closures in Egham

-There are currently 13 live road closures within 5 miles of Egham.
+There are approximately 9 road closures within 5 miles of Egham today.

 Egham By-Pass